 Yea, me neither.

 But definitely don’t expect this to happen in Cinque Terre!
-I found myself already looking at property to rent/buy and day dream what it would be like to have my own yellow house on that cliff.
+I found myself already looking at property to rent/buy and day dream what it would be like to have my own yellow house on that cliff and travel to Cinque Terre as much as I wanted.

 Which of these 15 things did you NOT expect about travel to Cinque Terre?
 Are you surprised?
 Let me know in the comment section below!